Alleged child molester arrested in Cook County, returned to Urbana

-URBANA — A Chicago man who allegedly molested a child in her own home almost two years ago is in the Champaign County Jail.
+URBANA — A Chicago man who allegedly molested a child in her own home in Champaign almost two years ago is in the Champaign County Jail.

 Lanell Metcalfe, 33, who formerly lived in Champaign, was charged in March with predatory criminal sexual assault of a child and aggravated criminal sexual abuse for acts that allegedly happened in December 2019, when he was seeing the mother of his alleged victim.